superfly/docs/reference/postgres-on-machines.html.md

 ### Detaching a Fly App

-Use `flyctl postgres detach` to remove postgres from the app.
+Use `flyctl postgres detach` to remove Postgres from the app.

 ```
 flyctl postgres detach --app <app-name> <postgres-app-name>